saifaustcse/git-workflow-and-commands/README.md

     # All changes of the latter will be offset by the former and applied to the current branch.
     $ git revert [commit]

+### Removing files and folder

+    # Removes files from Stagging index and your working directory
+    # Start untracking a previously tracked file
+    $ git rm filename

 ### Stash